-Post-Completion Optional Practical Training (OPT) is used after the completion of your degree.
+Post-Completion Optional Practical Training (OPT) is available after the completion of your degree.
 You may apply for a 12-month period of OPT upon completion of each academic level obtained (e.g. 12-months of OPT at the undergraduate, master's, and doctoral levels).
 Any student who applied and was approved for OPT at one academic level may not apply for a second period of OPT at the same level.

-Once the OPT is approved, you will receive an EAD (Employment Authorization Document) card that lists the dates of the OPT period.
+Once OPT is approved, you will receive an EAD (Employment Authorization Document) card that lists the dates of the OPT period.
 While on OPT, you may not pursue a new course of study, unless you are a Ph.D. student and are in the 'All But Dissertation' stage (see below for details).

 OPT regulations require you to be physically in the U.S. and in F-1 status at the time of application.

-- OPT Application Timeline
+- Applying for OPT

-- Maintaining Status while on OPT & OPT Reporting Requirements
+- Maintaining Status while on OPT

 - Travel between Graduation and OPT Approval